2023 Preakness Stakes Betting Guide: Tips & Strategy to Bet Online

-The first opportunity to wager on the Preakness is on the Black-Eyed Susan Day program at Pimlico.
-The day before the Preakness, it is Pimlico’s second biggest day from an attendance and handle perspective.
+Traditionally, the first opportunity to wager on the Preakness is on the Black-Eyed Susan Day program at Pimlico.
+The day prior to the Preakness is Pimlico’s second biggest day of betting due to attendance and thus a handle perspective.

 The Kentucky Derby is far and away the most wagered-on horse race in the country, but the Preakness often attracts $50 million or more in wagers.
 That’s good enough to be the second, or third, most wagered-on race in the country every year.
 Total handle on the 2015 Preakness program was a record-high $99.852 million.
 With no in-person attendance and a delayed running in October due to the pandemic, the 2020 Preakness card handle dropped to just $51.2 million.
 A bounce back was expected in 2021, and those hopes came to fruition with a total handle of $113.41 million.
 It was the first time the total handle has ever exceeded the $100 million mark.

 In addition to the traditional “straight” wagers (Win, Place, Show), fans can also attempt to cash big in the various “exotic” pools.
 Exacta (first two), Trifecta (first three), Superfecta (first four), and Super High Five (first five) wagering are all offered.

 Odds for the Preakness at Pimlico will be posted as morning line following the draw Wednesday evening and then adjust live once betting officially opens.

 The Preakness field is limited to a maximum of 14 horses.